What is Geoengineering?

 The Benefits of Geoengineering

-The main benefit of geoengineering of course is that it can help sustain the climate that we are used to, without the need for drastic changes to our standard of living by cutting carbon emissions.
+The main benefit of geoengineering is that it can help sustain the climate that we are used to, without the need for drastic changes to our standard of living by cutting carbon emissions.

 Geoengineering could also be used as an aid to help ease the transition between dependence on fossil fuels and renewable technologies.